monzo/progression-framework/frameworks/engineering/mobile.md

           - "Writes code that serves as a definitive example for new engineers"
           - "Identifies and fixes security vulnerabilities"
           - "Sought out for reviewing complex changes or commenting on larger scale proposals"
-          - "Builds non trivial complex flows that serve as an example of a high quality product"
+          - "Builds non trivial complex flows that serve as an example of high quality interaction design"
         exampleCriteria:
           - criteria: "Owns and coordinates large scale architectural changes to the entire codebase"
             examples: